 Step 2) Click "iPhone and Android apps" to email yourself a download link and key.
 Available for iPhone and iPad.

 DynaMed Plus is a clinical reference resource useful for getting answers to clinical questions quickly and easily.
-Content is written and reviewed by a team of physicians who synthesize the evidence and provide objective analysis.

 The Medical Letter provides users with access to objective, peer-reviewed evaluations of new FDA-approved drugs, and new information on previously approved drugs.